A day out to the beach? In January? You must be joking.

 But the British coast can be beautiful whatever the weather.
 And the sea air is all the more invigorating when you’ve spent weeks bundled up inside, with the central heating on full blast.

-If you’re planning a day out to the coast, it’s good to be prepared.
+If you’re planning a seaside day out, it’s good to be prepared.
 A trip to the British seaside isn’t something to be undertaken lightly.
 You need kit – and the right attitude.
 So how, exactly, can you make sure your day at the beach isn’t going to be a wash-out?
-I’ve asked five top UK family travel bloggers for their tips on how to survive a trip to the British seaside.
+I’ve asked five top UK family travel bloggers for their tips on how to survive a winter day out to the coast.
 Here’s what they recommend.

 Sarah from Family Travel Times says: